-The lips not only help to shape sounds, but they also serve as the point of release for our speech.
+Your lips not only help to shape sounds, they also serve as the point of release for our speech.
 If your lips are tight and unmoving, then it will have a detrimental effect on the clarity and the power of what you are wanting to say.
 This routine of lip exercises will aid your placement of sounds and provide an all round stretch to help wake up these important articulators:

 - Blow through the lips like a horse (you will not be able to do it unless you are relaxed)

 - With teeth closed, spread the lips into a smile, and then into a pouting shape